nicolasspring/keras-toy-models/README.md

 - Classes for k-fold-validation and ensembling (hard voting and soft voting).
 - A class for preprocessing data.

-All classes easily be tweaked to fit your specific purposes.
+All classes can easily be tweaked to fit your specific purposes.